nrwl/nx/docs/shared/reference/nx-json.md

 Some presets use the `extends` property to hide some default options in a separate json file.
 The json file specified in the `extends` property is located in your `node_modules` folder.
 The Nx preset files are specified in [the `nx` package](https://github.com/nrwl/nx/tree/master/packages/nx/presets).

+### NPM Scope

+The `npmScope` property of the `nx.json` file is deprecated as of version 16.2.0. `npmScope` was used as a prefix for the names of newly created projects.
+The new recommended way to define the organization prefix is to set the `name` property in the root `package.json` file to `@my-org/root`.
+Then `@my-org/` will be used as a prefix for all newly created projects.

+In Nx 16, if the `npmScope` property is present, it will be used as a prefix.
+If the `npmScope` property is not present, the `name` property of the root `package.json` file will be used to infer the prefix.

+In Nx 17, the `npmScope` property will be ignored.

 ### Affected

 Tells Nx which branch and HEAD to use when calculating affected projects.